Lexington Plane Crash 2006 - Cause Map

 Step 3.
 Select the Best Solution (Reduce the Risk)

-Possible solutions are typically documented on the Cause Map as a green box above the cause it addresses.
-When proposing the possible solutions don't be concerned about limits, boundaries, schedules or financial constraints.
+Possible solutions are typically documented on the Cause Map as a green box above the causes they address.
+When proposing possible solutions don't be concerned about limits, boundaries, schedules or financial constraints.
 Add all possible solutions to the Cause Map so everybody can see them and think about them.
 The best solutions are selected from the possible solutions and an action plan with owners and due dates is defined.

 Cause Mapping Improves Problem Solving Skills